eltonemabodo/climate-change-and-nutrition/README.md

 - `code/` - all the code used for cleaning and analysis of the data.
 - `data/` - only cleaned and processed data is tracked, to comply with the ethical requirements of the DHS program.
-- `miscellanious/` - All other documents needed to understand variable calculation etc
+- `miscellaneous/` - All other documents needed to understand variable calculation etc
+- `report/` - Final Report